uon-hci/tools/docs/docs/SHP-stats.md

 Based on the data types and the variables, a test can either be **parametric** or **non-parametric**.

 A **parametric test** is a test that is carried out with the assumption that the data collected follows a well-known distribution (usually the normal distribution), which can be boiled down to the knowledge of just a couple of **parameters**.
 A parametric test provides generalisations for making statements about the mean of the parent population.
-Because parametric test are based on a distribution, the measurement of varaibles on **interval** or **ratio** level, with the mean used as the measure of central tendency.
+Because parametric test are based on a distribution, the measurement of variables on **interval** or **ratio** level, with the mean used as the measure of central tendency.

-On the other hand, a **non-parametric test** has no know information about the population and is not based on any known distribution.
+On the other hand, a **non-parametric test** has no known information about the population and is not based on any known distribution.
 Because non-parametric tests don't require assumptions about the nature of their distributions, they are also called **distribution-free**.
 These tests hence assume that the variables are measured on a **nominal** (categorical) or **ordinal** level, with the median as the measure of central tendency.

 ### Significance